 If you take thyroid medication yet still experience symptoms or your lab tests are “normal” and you still have symptoms …

-Dr. Lanzisera DC, D.NMSc.*, Author of “What’s Wrong with My Thyroid?” and frequent NBC guest doctor, hosts this popular and highly informative seminar.
+Dr. Lanzisera DC, author of “What’s Wrong with My Thyroid?” and frequent television guest doctor, hosts this popular and highly informative seminar.

 OPEN TO THE PUBLIC

 Register for this informative seminar by calling Tampa – (813) 253-2333

 Our Total Thyroid® Approach begins with one of these 3 Easy Options: